netdata/netdata/docs/contributing/contributing-documentation.md

 ??? note "Troubleshooting"
     If you're having trouble with the installation of Python, `mkdocs`, or `mkdocs-material`, try looking into the `mkdocs` [installation instructions](https://squidfunk.github.io/mkdocs-material/getting-started/#installation).

-When that is finished, navigate to the root directory of the Netdata repository and run the documentation generator script.
+When `pip` is finished installing, navigate to the root directory of the Netdata repository and run the documentation generator script.

 ``` bash
 $ sh docs/generator/buildhtml.sh